Additional HPI Team Contractors and Consultants

 Ms. Dickinson joined HPI in 1986 and has undertaken primary and documentary research for disturbance memoranda and Phase 1A reports on urban, waterfront, and suburban redevelopment sites.
 She has also coordinated archival research projects; identified, catalogued, and analyzed archaeological collections; presented papers to both general and archaeological audiences; and published her findings.
 Ms. Dickinson is a member of several regional and national archaeological and historical organizations and serves on both the Conservation Commission for the Town of Greenwich, Connecticut and the Calf Island Conservancy Board.

-Barbara Magee, Business Manager
+Barbara Magee, Office Manager